When the Saints Go Marching In

-"When the Saints Go Marching In", often referred to as simply "The Saints", is a traditional black spiritual.
-It originated as a Christian hymn, but is often played by jazz bands.
-One of the most famous jazz recordings of "The Saints" was made on May 13, 1938, by Louis Armstrong and his orchestra.
+"When the Saints Go Marching In", often referred to as simply "The Saints", is a traditional African-American spiritual.
+It originated as a Christian hymn and became a jazz standard associated with New Orleans, Louisiana, where it is traditionally performed at jazz funerals.
+One of the most famous jazz recordings of "The Saints" was made on 13 May 1938, by Louis Armstrong and his orchestra.

-The song is sometimes confused with a similarly titled 1896 composition: "When the Saints Are Marching In", by Katharine Purvis (lyrics) and James Milton Black (music).
+The song is sometimes confused with a similarly titled 1896 composition: "When the Saints Are Marching In" by Katharine Purvis (lyrics) and James Milton Black (music).
+In June 2026, CBS News included the hymn in its list of the 250 essential American songs of the past 250 years.

 Origins and usage

 The origins of this song are unclear.
 It apparently evolved in the early 1900s from a number of similarly titled gospel songs, including "When the Saints Are Marching In" (1896) and "When the Saints March In for Crowning" (1908).
 The first known recorded version was in 1923 by the Paramount Jubilee Singers on Paramount 12073.
 Although the title given on the label is "When All the Saints Come Marching In", the group sings the modern lyrics beginning with "When the saints go marching in".
 No author is shown on the label.
 Several other gospel versions were recorded in the 1920s, with slightly varying titles but using the same lyrics, including versions by The Four Harmony Kings (1924), Elkins-Payne Jubilee Singers (1924), Wheat Street Female Quartet (1925), Bo Weavil Jackson (1926), Deaconess Alexander (1926), Rev. E. D. Campbell (1927), Robert Hicks (AKA Barbecue Bob, 1927), Blind Willie Davis (1928), and the Pace Jubilee Singers (1928).

 The earliest versions were slow and stately, but as time passed, the recordings became more rhythmic, including a distinctly up-tempo version by the Sanctified Singers on British Parlophone in 1931.

 Even though the song had folk roots, a number of composers claimed copyright in it in later years, including Luther G. Presley and Virgil Oliver Stamps, R. E. Winsett.
 The tune is particularly associated with the city of New Orleans.
 A jazz standard, it has been recorded by many jazz and pop artists.